 5. Environment

-5.1 The Parish Council will ensure that, as far as possible, the Parish remains safe and a pleasant environment for its residents.
+5.1 The Parish Council will ensure that, as far as possible, those parts of the Parish accessible to the public remain safe and a pleasant environment for its residents.

 5.2 The Parish Council will obtain specialist technical Health & Safety advice for any projects or pieces of work that could affect the general public.